ItsCosmo/jscs-styleguide/README.md

 ## Run example

+You can run an example from the jscs-styleguide root folder as follows:

+    cd node_modules/jscs-styleguide
+    npm install
     npm run example     // creates file styleguide.html in root folder.
 Load it in your browser!

 ## Options